MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-data-eraser.md

 ---
 title: Surface Data Eraser (IT Toolkit)
-description: This article describes how to use Data Eraser USB Builder, included in the Surface IT Toolkit, and generate a certificate of sanitization ms.service: surface ms.localizationpriority: medium
+description: This article describes how to use the Surface IT Toolkit to securely erase data and generate a certificate of sanitization. ms.service: surface ms.localizationpriority: medium
 author: coveminer